 - Tips for Thanksgiving: (1) The more vegetable side dishes, the better.
 That way there's something for everyone, and if there are a few you can't eat, you will hardly notice.
 (2) Turkey is easy to cook paleo.
 (3) When it comes to stuffing, gravy, pumpkin pie and other traditions, AIP bloggers have you covered.
-Here's a Thanksgiving Recipe Roundup, with over 90 recipes!
+Here's a Thanksgiving Recipe Roundup.
 (4) As long as the food is delicious, friends and family enjoy a paleo Thanksgiving, and many won't even notice the difference.

 - Tips for Hanukkah: (1) Paleo AIP desserts in place of the traditional jelly doughnuts (2) Brisket is easy to do Paleo (3) Here are 2 delicious latke recipes: Paleo Carrot Scallion Latkes and AIP Sweet Potato Latkes.